marosan28/old-town-jewels/README.md

 The **Order** model has a one-to-many relationship with the **OrderItem** model, as defined by the ForeignKey field in the **OrderItem** model that references the **Order model**.
 The **Order** model also has a foreign key relationship with the **Coupon** model, which is a one-to-many relationship where one coupon can be used in multiple orders.
 The **Order** model has a get_total_cost_before_discount method that sums the cost of all associated **OrderItem** objects and a get_discount method that calculates a discount based on the discount field and the total cost before discount.
 The **Order** model also has a method get_stripe_url that returns a Stripe URL based on the stripe_id field.
 The **OrderItem** model has a one-to-one relationship with the **Product model**, as defined by the ForeignKey field in the **OrderItem** model that references the **Product model**, and it also has a method get_cost that calculates the cost of the item by multiplying the price and quantity fields.
 - **shop app**
 The **Category** model has a one-to-many relationship with the **Product model**, as defined by the ForeignKey field in the **Product** model that references the **Category model**.
 This means that one category can have multiple products associated with it.
 The **Category** model has a get_absolute_url method that returns the URL of a page that displays all products of that category.
 The **Product** model has a name, slug, image, description, price, available, created, and updated fields and a get_absolute_url method that returns the URL of the product detail page.
 Additionally, the **Product** model has a Meta class that contains the indexes, ordering and other metainformation about the model.

+**DeliveryOption model**: This model represents the delivery options available for the products.
+It has a name field that specifies the name of the delivery option, and a price field that specifies the delivery price.
+The price is stored as a decimal number with a maximum of 6 digits and 2 decimal places.

+**Profile model**: This model represents the user profile.
+It has a one-to-one relationship with the built-in User model in Django, as specified by the OneToOneField.
+The profile contains additional information about the user, such as their date of birth and alternate contact information.
+It has a get_absolute_url method that returns the URL of the user's profile detail page.

+**Review model**: This model represents the product reviews submitted by users.
+It has a foreign key relationship with the Product model, as defined by the ForeignKey field that references the Product model.
+It also has a foreign key relationship with the built-in User model in Django, as specified by the ForeignKey field that references the AUTH_USER_MODEL.
+The model includes a body field that contains the review text, a rating field that specifies the rating given by the user, and created and updated fields that record the date and time the review was created or last updated.
+The active field is a Boolean field that indicates whether the review is currently active or not.
+The Review model also has a Meta class that specifies the ordering and indexing options for the model.

 # Marketing Strategies